kubevirt/kubevirt/deploy/kustomize/README.md

 #### Deploy
 When customizations are ready, run `./deploy_kustomize.sh`.
 The script will prepare and submit kustomize manifests to the cluster.
-It will also check whenever deployment is complete (HCO CR reports Condition "Available" True), and finish successfully.
+It will also check whenever deployment is complete (HCO CR reports Condition "Available"=True), and finish successfully.